bizz84/flutter-tips-and-tricks/tips/0101-backend-agnostic/index.md

 But is that worthwhile?

-After all, working with Query makes it easier to support pagination (with the firebase_ui_firestore package).
+After all, working with `Query` makes it easier to support pagination (with the [firebase_ui_firestore](https://pub.dev/packages/firebase_ui_firestore) package).

-But if we work with Streams directly, we have to do more work and implement pagination ourselves (not an easy task).
+But if we work with streams directly, we have to do more work and implement pagination ourselves (not an easy task).

 ---